murphyqm/murphyqm/README.md

 4. **C**itation: make it easy for users to cite your code with a Citation Format File (CFF).
 5. **T**esting: test your code and benchmarking, the same way you would validate laboratory analyses.

+# Package your Python Code

+Quickly generate a minimalist, simple project folder structure and a `pyproject.toml` file for your Python package [here](https://package-your-python.streamlit.app/).

 # Stats

 ![Maeve's GitHub stats](https://github-readme-stats.vercel.app/api?username=murphyqm&show_icons=true&theme=synthwave&hide_rank=true)